tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ##### 6.4.1.1 Explanation of Phases (non-normative)

 A good practice for executing the BDQ Tests is to follow a sequence that begins by executing all `bdqffdq:SingleRecord` `Validation` and `Measure` Tests in a pre-amendment phase.
 Then, to execute all `Amendment` Tests in an amendment phase.
 Finally, re-run all `Validation` and `Measure` Tests on the data with the proposed changes asserted by the `Amendments` applied to the data in a post-amendment phase.
-Such a sequence of phases allows assertions to be made first about the quality of the data as they were initially presented, and then about how much the quality of the data would be improved if all proposed changes from the `Amendments` were accepted.
+Such a sequence of phases allows `Assertions` to be made first about the quality of the data as they were initially presented, and then about how much the quality of the data would be improved if all proposed changes from the `Amendments` were accepted.
 The order and method of running `Validation` and `Measure` Tests within the pre-amendment and post-amendment phases is not specified by the BDQ standard.
 Within pre-amendment and post-amendment phases, the `Validation` and `Measure` Tests are agnostic about the order in which they are run, the extent to which they are run in parallel, or the extent to which they are run on single records or on unique values within a dataset.

 ##### 6.4.1.2 Phases and Quality Assurance (normative)